McAllen, Texas Therapists

 An Overview of Mental Health in McAllen

 Mental health services in McAllen, Texas, are in great need of expansion.
 The Rio Grande Valley faces many challenges in providing mental health care.
-One challenge is that up to 56 percent of adults with mental disorders do not seek treatment.
+One challenge is that up to 56% of adults with mental disorders do not seek treatment.
 This may be because of cost, access, stigma, or doctor shortage.

 McAllen has suffered for several reasons.
 However, the shortage of doctors is one of the most significant.
 Recent estimates put the number of mental health care professionals in the Rio Grande Valley at 46 per 100,000 people.
 The actual number of McAllen residents with mental disorders is equal to the national average.
 The real problem lies in helping these people access care.